Weak herbal products can easily enable

 We read the words, we see the pictures, we’re led to optimistic conclusions . . .
 From the world of creative marketing, a shiny and complex industrial wonderland of expertise aims at the imagination.
 Visualizing desired outcomes, clinicians want to be part of that winning team.

 Compelling on the face of it – Research, Clinical trials, Endorsements… A clinician need only make the purchase.
 But beware of the business that says, “leave everything to us, we’ll look out for your best interest.”
-The aim is to keep the product from a clinician’s taste buds where viability can easily be put to the test – because to the perceptive clinician, it’s the intensity of taste that exposes the herbal medicine’s potential.
+Their goal is to keep the product from a clinician’s taste buds where viability can easily be put to the test – because to the perceptive clinician, it’s the intensity of taste that exposes the herbal medicine’s potential.

 “…I just tasted an herbal extract from my pharmacy.
 Though it was “concentrated”, it had only a little flavor.
 It should possess a frightfully sour taste.
-When I asked the manufacturer’s rep to explain, he proudly directed me to their website to see the pictures of massive growing fields, color-rich herb samples, and rooms of complex equipment … Perhaps he’s never tasted the manufactured end product: a medicine with little benefit for my patients.”
+When I asked the manufacturer’s rep to explain, he proudly directed me to their website to see the pictures of massive growing fields, color-rich herb samples, and rooms of complex equipment … Perhaps he’s never tasted the brand’s manufactured end product: a medicine with little benefit for my patients.”

 6) Convenience vs. effectiveness: Clinicians must be thoughtfully aware of trade-offs.